-A Gentle Summer Cleansing Diet:I'm using the same format that I posted in the winter (Martha's Vineyard Detox) but modified:
+A Gentle Summer Cleansing Diet for Arthritis and Stiffness:I'm using the same format that I posted in the winter (Martha's Vineyard Detox) but modified:

 - I'm using the cleansing support herbs, aloe vera juice at night and one or two green drinks during the day but I'm not doing the supportive therapies mentioned in the book this time around.

-- I'm eating instead of drinking my meals.
+I'm eating most of my meals instead of drinking them.
 This means eating an entirely alkaline diet of only veggies and fruit (my garden is kicking them out by the buckets!)
 I'm eating all I want and all through the day.
-Everything I'm eating is organic.
+Everything I'm eating is organic and fresh.
+I'm also making green smoothies out of fresh produce (favorite is a carrot, kale, apple or pear and a little avocado for richness).

-- I'm not adding any oil to my food (a biggie for me because I love olive oil).
+- I'm not adding any oil to my food (a biggie for me because I love olive oil and we produce it on our property).
+This should help me lose some weight.

 - I'm eating no sugar at all in anything (no agave or honey either).

-- I'm still having flax seeds and slivered almonds every morning and occasional quinoa (a somewhat alkaline grain) with my veggies.
+- I'm still having flax seeds and slivered almonds every morning and occasional quinoa (a somewhat alkaline grain) with my veggies when I feel a need for food that 'sticks to my ribs'.

 - I allow myself unsweetened soy milk in my tea, and occasional tofu with my veggies.

-- I'm avoiding coffee and drinking tea only (coffee makes me hungry and sets up cravings).
+- I'm avoiding coffee and drinking only tea for caffeine (coffee makes me hungry and sets up cravings).

 - I'm using salt, herbs and spices.